green-coding-solutions/documentation/content/en/docs/frontend/frontend.md

 - [Material Dash from Bootstrap Dash](https://www.bootstrapdash.com/product/material-design-template-free/)
 - [Apex Charts](https://apexcharts.com/)

-We decided to not continue with Boostrap Dash, cause the template was just too convoluted with CSS classes and was just not clear and expressive enough to work with.
+We decided to not continue with Bootstrap Dash, cause the template was just too convoluted with CSS classes and was just not clear and expressive enough to work with.

-ApexCharts could not handle the amout of datapoints we wanted to process, although it looked way nicer.
+ApexCharts could not handle the amount of datapoints we wanted to process, although it looked way nicer.

 So if you plan on measurements < 30 Minutes than ApexCharts might be a good choice for a frontend charting library.